muchzill4/yacp.nvim/README.md

 An extension for neovim that allows you to run arbitrary commands via a command palette.

-Useful for repetitive, but map unworthy actions you frequently perform.
+Useful for repetitive but map unworthy actions you frequently perform.

 ![yacp](../assets/yacp.png)